Articles

 - New Report Shows Signs of Life in Law Firm Merger Market

-by Karen SloanThe law firm merger market is starting to reawaken according to separate reports published by Hindebrandt International and Altman Weil.
+by Karen SloanThe law firm merger market is starting to reawaken according to separate reports published by Hildebrandt International and Altman Weil.
 Although both reports show that firms aren’t ready to resume the highly aggressive growth strategies contemplated just 18 months ago, the market has started to heat up again.
 However, "it has turned from a seller’s market to a buyer’s market when it comes to acquiring small firms,” says Altman Weil consultant Bill Brennan.

 - A Broken Business Model